 Aerobic: Long and slow, work on your endurance

-Workout ideas: Long hikes (be sure to add some hills in), roller skiing, mountain biking, trail running; anything that gets you moving and breathing at a conversational pace.
-Running is a great way to train without having rollerskis.
-If you are looking to work your way into running, try slowly working your way up by going on a walk run.
+Workout ideas: Long hikes (be sure to add some hills in) are a great way to increase your aerobic endurance.
+Additionally, roller skiing, mountain biking, trail running and anything that gets you moving and breathing at a conversational pace are great conditioning ideas.
+Running is a great way to train without having roller skis.
+If you are looking to work your way into running, try slowly working your way up by going on a walk/run.
 Start with a walk-run (1 min run, 1 min walk) then slowly work up to running more and for a longer period of time.

 Anaerobic: Devote time to high intensity training

-If you are really looking to get in shape for Nordic skiing this season, a high intensity interval workout a week is essential.
+Are you really looking to get in shape for Nordic skiing this season?
+A high intensity interval workout schedule is essential.
 A high intensity workout is where you push your body to a level higher than what you are comfortable with, over and over.
 The key to interval training is consistency.

-Workout Ideas: For me, personally I like to use time, so choose a time, let’s say 5 minutes and push yourself at around 80 percent capacity for 5 minutes.
+Workout Ideas: Choose a time, 5 minutes to start and push yourself at around 80 percent capacity for that length of time.
 Then, take a small break (less than that five minute time) and do it again.
 As you get better, try increasing your intervals or the length of time you are sustaining that high intensity.

 Working on balance is essential